Speak to a qualified cancer nurse

 Side effects of radiation therapy

 Radiation therapy can cause both short-term side effects and late side effects, which are mainly related to the area treated.
 For pancreatic cancer, the treatment is targeted at the abdomen.
 Side effects may include tiredness; nausea and vomiting; diarrhoea; poor appetite; and skin irritation.
 Late side effects are uncommon, but may include damage to the liver, kidneys, stomach or small intestine.
 Talk to your radiation oncologist or radiation oncology nurse about ways to manage these side effects.

-Palliative care helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, practical and spiritual needs.
+Treatments for advanced pancreatic cancer are generally considered palliative treatment.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, cultural, social and spiritual needs.
 The team also provides support to families and carers.